Skip to main content

 The poverty line

 Poverty is measured using the international poverty line, which is a universal standard.
 It indicates the amount of income required to provide essential resources for survival.
-Since 2015, the World Bank’s new international poverty line was set at $1.90.
-The UN states that while global poverty rates have been cut by more than half since 2000, one in ten people in developing regions still lives on less than $1.90.
+Since 2017, the World Bank's new international poverty line was set at $2.15 per person per day.

 Relative poverty